bernatbellmunt/ironh_project1/README.md

 ### HYPOTHESIS 1: Shark attacks are more fatal in the present

-1. Analysis on the evolution of attacks throughout the years.

    *1.1.
 How has fatality evolutioned*

    *1.2.
 What are the main activities people were performing when attacked?*